 So the agenda is going to be the agenda.

-That investigation's going to take place.
+That investigation is going to take place.

-In fact, we have photographic evidence of Hunter, his foreign business partners, and Pops, Joe Biden.
+In fact, we have photographic evidence of Hunter, his foreign business partners, and pops Joe Biden.

 And we have meetings that have been chronicled as well between Hunter, Hunter's foreign business partners, and Joe Biden.